MartinaPlumari/CI2024_project-work/README.md

 The algorithm generally worked well, optimizing mathematical expressions and delivering solid results on many test cases.
 However, it’s worth noting that in some tests the fitness trend suggested that a solution might not be achievable, like in the case of Problem 2.
 Despite the strong performance on smaller problems, challenges remain with more complex expressions and larger datasets, suggesting that scalability might be a problem.

-That being said, we only focused on the hyper-modern strategy and didn’t try out other alternatives.
-In the future, it might be worthwhile to explore different techniques: like alternative crossover and selection methods or improved elitism strategies.
+That being said, we focused only on the hyper-modern strategy and did not explore other alternatives.
+In the future, it might be worthwhile to explore different techniques: such as alternative crossover and selection methods or improved elitism strategies.

 ## Credits